Anyone whose photographic prints have been directly damaged by flood waters, fire or general destruction caused by hurricane Sandy.

 Sandy-afflicted folks and DAMAGED images only, please.
 No opportunistic Pinnochios!

 YES.
-All *scanning, retouching services and digital files are being offered to Sandy victims completely FREE of charge for those who have read and agreed to abide by CARE for Sandy's Submission Rules.
+All restoration services are being offered to Sandy victims completely FREE of charge for those who have read and agreed to abide by CARE for Sandy's Submission Rules.

 We do hope you'll have the grace and tact to prioritize.
 Are those 12 whatchamacalits snapped on 1999’s road trip as important as one image of the best birthday ever?
 Maybe!
 But...